Celiac artery compression syndrome

 - Joseph L Mills, Sr, MD

 Joseph L Mills, Sr, MD

 Celiac artery compression syndrome (also referred to as celiac axis syndrome, median arcuate ligament syndrome, and Dunbar syndrome) is defined as chronic, recurrent abdominal pain related to compression of the celiac artery by the median arcuate ligament.
 It is an uncommon disorder that is characterized clinically by the triad of postprandial abdominal pain, weight loss, and sometimes an abdominal bruit.
 The diagnosis is often one of exclusion, given the nonspecific symptoms which overlap with other forms of chronic intestinal ischemia.
 Treatment may involve surgical decompression of the celiac access; however, patient selection can be challenging because success cannot be guaranteed.

 The etiology, clinical features, diagnosis, and treatment of celiac artery compression syndrome will be reviewed here.
 An overview discussing other etiologies of acute mesenteric and chronic mesenteric ischemia is presented elsewhere.
-(See "Acute mesenteric ischemia".)
+(See "Overview of intestinal ischemia in adults".)

 ETIOLOGY AND PATHOPHYSIOLOGY